 We are done.
 Checkout your site, we now have a Facebook like button on every post page. 😀

-You can also download this Like FB Plugin For WordPress to compare if you are having trouble with your one.
+You can also download this Like FB Plugin For WordPress to compare if you are having trouble with your own.

-Here, by the above php code examples, I have just tried to give you a quick but interesting start.
-You can do a lot more during wordpress plugin development.
-Such as, by giving users to set different settings on admin panel, triggers the plugins on many more hook points, etc. Like, to extend the current plugin, you can first try to set some admin options just like you can see on the Facebook like button build page.
-Then change like button code according to user preference, save their preferences etc, and you will get more interactivity on this plugin too.
+Here, using the above php code examples, I have just tried to give you a quick but exciting start.
+You can do a lot more during WordPress plugin development, such as giving users different settings on the admin panel, triggering the plugins on many more hook points, etc. Like to extend the current plugin, you can first try to set some admin options, just like you can see on the Facebook-like button build page.
+Then, change the button code according to user preference, save their preferences, etc. You will get more interactivity on this plugin, too.
 Happy coding 🙂

 Thanks. it’s useful tutorial